 I'm no expert, but I've busted an ejaculation myth or two in my time, and all of this sounded like insane, superstitious bullshit.

 But as it turns out, it isn't.
 "Yes you can be allergic to your own semen," Dr. Richard Santucci, head of urology at Detroit Receiving Hospital, told VICE in an email, "and yes the treatment may be semen injections."

-In reality, POIS is a rare but recognized medical condition.
+In reality, POIS is a rare but recognised medical condition.
 It was discovered in 2002 in the Netherlands, and far from being the hilarious real-life Farrelly Brothers movie it sounds like, it apparently reduces sufferers to zombies for about a week after an orgasm.
 According to a paper on the syndrome, written by POIS discoverers Marcel Waldinger and Dave H. Schweitzer, "the symptoms are so severe that sexual activity is avoided."

 A man mentioned in a 2013 Egyptian case study is reported to have had "a strong desire and rigid erections," and even managed to have kids, but his POIS symptoms worsened with age, and he even showed symptoms when he had a "nocturnal emission" (a.k.a. a wet dream).
 In other words, when coming gives someone the flu, that person eventually tries to stop coming, but even that doesn't stop the nightmare.

 As you might expect, the syndrome also has its own subreddit where sufferers exchange stories and attempt to diagnose one another.
 One anonymous user there sounds pretty desperate, describing POIS as a temporary mix between depression and delirium: "It's simply like having your soul sucked out of you," he wrote, adding, "your brain won't work well, and you're just kind of slow."